digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - In cloudWatch Events this the only bus(implict)
 - EventBridge can have additional event busses
 - Rules match incoming events .. (or schedules)

+## API Gateway

+- API Gateway is a managed service from AWS which allows the creation of API Endpoints, Resources & Methods.

+- Create, Publish, Monitor and Secure APIs as a Service

+- The API gateway integrates with other AWS services - and can even access some without the need for dedicated compute

+- It serves as a core component of many serverless architectures using Lambda as event-driven and on-demand backing for methods.

+- It can also connect to legacy monolithic applications and act as a stable API endpoint during an evolution from a monolith to microservices and potentially through to serverless.

+- Billed based on Number of API Calls, Data Transfer and addtional performance features susch as caching

+- Can be used for server archeture

+## Serverless architecture

+- Serverless isn't one single thing
+- You manage few if any servers - low overhead
+- Applications are a collection of small & specialised functions
+- ..Stateless and Ephermal enviorments - durantion biling
+- Event driven ..comsuption only when being used
+- FaaS is used where possible for compute functionality
+- Managed services are used where possible

+## SNS

+- The Simple Notification Service or SNS .. is a PUB SUB style notification system which is used within AWS products and services but can also form an essential part of serverless, event-driven and traditional application architectures.

+- Public AWS Zone

+- Delivery Status (Http,Lambda,SQS)
+- Delivery Retries - Reliable Delvery
+- HA and Scalable (Region)
+- Server Side Encryption SSE
+- Cross-Account via <ins>TOPIC Policy</ins>

+- Messages are <= 256 payloads

+- SNS Topics are based  on entity of SNS permissons and configuration

+- Publishers send messages to TOPICS

+- Subscribers receive messages SENT to TOPICS. e.g (HTTPs), Email)-JSON,SQS Mobile Push, SNS Messages and Lambda

+- SNS supports a wide variety of subscriber types including other AWS services such as LAMBDA and SQS

+## Step Functions

+- Step functions is a product which lets you build long running serverless workflow based applications within AWS which integrate with many AWS services.

+- States and things which occur
+- Maximum Duration 1 year
+- Standard Workflow and Express workflow 5 mins
+- Started cia API Gateway, IOT Rules,EventBridge, Lamabda
+- Amazon States (ALS) - JSON Temlate
+- IAM Role is used for permisions
+- State machines are long running serverless workflows

+### States

+- SUCCEED and FAIL
+- WAIT (Wait for point in time or bassed on date)
+- CHOICE (Condition)
+- PARALLEL (Do somthing passed from CHOICE)
+- MAP (List of Things, Orders)
+- TASK (Single unit of work perfomed by a state machine)

+## SQS

+- Public, Fully Managed, Highy-Avaiable Queues - Standard or FIFO
+- FIFO Guarantee an order
+- Standard queue best efforts
+- Messages up to 256Kb in size link to large data